 Lisa Ecklund-Flores, Church Street School for Music and Art

-The Learnatory provides the tools, resources, and tailored recommendations to construct solid Pathways for college-bound students in 3rd through 10th grades.
-We predict what learners need and want, and design a personalized Pathway to college.
+The Learnatory, a not-for-profit, 501c3 educational organization, provides tools, resources, and tailored recommendations to college-bound students in 3rd through 10th grades helping construct individualized Pathways to the fields of STEAM.
+Through research-based assessments and analyses, we predict what learners need and want constructing personalized Pathways to college.

 MAJOR GOALS REACHED

 Develop a pipeline of talent that continues to teach the values of excellence and lifelong learning.